tonoyaahmed1/amazon-product-rating-model/README.md

 ### Task 6

 The purpose of task 6 is to one-hot-encode the categorical features and PCA on these categories.
-To perform PCA, we reduced the dimension of each one-hot vector to 15 and put the transformed vecture into a new column.
+To perform PCA, we reduced the dimension of each one-hot vector to 15 and put the transformed vectors into a new column.

 ### Task 7

 The purpose of task 7 is to use the training data and the newly engineered features to train a Decision Tree Regression model to predict the user rating for a product.
 The max tree depth parameter is set to 5 and all other parameters of the model are left to default values.
-After generating predictions of the test data, we checked accuracy by calculating the root mean square error (RSME) of the test predictions.
+After generating predictions of the test data, we checked accuracy by calculating the root mean square error (RMSE) of the test predictions.

 ### Task 8